 Theatre is continuously changing, and the memories it creates lasts lifetimes.
 Mary James and Lou will never be forgotten, and Opera House Theatre Company will go on in their honor.

 In February 2019, under the leadership of OHTC's new Executive Artistic Director Justin Smith, OHTC's two person show, "Always….
 Patsy Cline'', attracted over 3,400 people.
-By the end of 2019, OHTC broke all ticket sales records, with over 25,000 people attending the 2019 season shows, far surpassing any other renter, in the history of Thalian Hall Center of the Performing Arts.
+By the end of 2019, OHTC broke all ticket sales records, with over 25,000 people attending the 2019 season shows far surpassing any other renter, in the history of Thalian Hall Center of the Performing Arts.
 OHTC has continued to increase that number each year; currently more than 30,000 have come to see an OHTC Show.
 We are so appreciative of your continued support of Opera House!

 Meet the Team